TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Main_Processor.md

 240 microseconds is below the 1.4 milliseconds before the next sample input<sup>2</sup>.
 This means the system could do an update in real time.
 Adding extra time for memory instructions, the system could still run close to real time, and below the max delay of 1.4 ms.

 The digital output is then converted back to an analog stereo signal<sup>6</sup>.
 This allows two channels of output.
 Both channels of the system will be equal and will be sent to an array of speakers.

+#### Arduino Connectivity
+The Blackfin ADSP-BF70x EZ-KIT Mini is build for direct connectivity to an arduino uno<sup>7</sup>.
+The board has an input port that directly corresponds to each output port of the arduino uno.
+It is able to directly stack on top of the uno using arduino shield pins.

 ## BOM
 | DEVICE            | Quantity | Price Per Unit | Total Price |